What is Chiari malformation?

 How is Chiari malformation treated?

-Children with type I Chiari malformation often do not need treatment.
+Children with Chiari malformation type I often do not need treatment.
+However, evaluation by a neurosurgeon is needed to determine if treatment is warranted.
 Your child’s care team at Arkansas Children’s Hospital will monitor the condition with exams and MRIs.

 Appointments